 Placement: A score of 64 or below on the COMPASS Reading Skills Test.
-Offered: Every semester.

-READ 0099 Learning Support Reading & Study Skills II (4-0-4)
+READ 0099 Learning Support Reading & Study Skills II

 READ 0099 is a preparatory course designed to improve reading techniques, vocabulary skills, and reading comprehension.
 The course also strengthens problem solving and critical thinking skills as they apply to reading, listening, writing, and speaking.
 Exit requirements: at least a C average, demonstration of reading proficiency at the college level and a satisfactory score on the CCOMPASS.